-David Knibbe was appointed to the Executive Board effective 1 October 2019.
-He has already been a member of the Management Board since 7 July 2014.
+David Knibbe was appointed to the Executive Board and designated as Chief Executive Officer of NN Group and chair of the Executive Board effective 1 October 2019.
+David Knibbe has already been a member of the Management Board since 7 July 2014.
 On 1 September 2014, David Knibbe was appointed Chief Executive Officer Netherlands.
-Delfin Rueda was appointed to the Executive Board on 1 March 2014.
+Delfin Rueda was appointed to the Executive Board as Chief Financial Officer on 1 March 2014.
 As of 7 July 2014, he serves as Vice-chair of the Executive Board.
 Before that, he was a member of the management board of the Issuer's former subsidiary ING Verzekeringen N.V. as from 1 October 2013, which entity ceased to exist as a result of the legal merger between the Issuer and ING Verzekeringen N.V.; see "Business Description of NN Group N.V.-General".
-Delfin Rueda was reappointed as member of the Executive Board and again designated chief financial officer of NN Group and Vice-chair of the Executive Board on 31 May 2018.
+Delfin Rueda was reappointed as member of the Executive Board and again designated Chief Financial Officer of NN Group and Vice-chair of the Executive

+Board on 31 May 2018.